keu/docs/guides/airflow-talend-integration.md

 This will stop the error from happening when building images from Talend jobs with your local docker host.

-### SMTP Configuration
+### SMTP configuration

 Note that if you are running the specific example DAG provided above in the `KubernetesPodOperator` section, SMTP will need to be configured on your Airflow instance in order for the `send_email` task to work.
 This requires an SMTP server that will allow a credentialed application to send emails.
-If you have that, it is simply a matter of configuring the following Airflow Environment variables:
+If you have that, you can connect it to Airflow using the following environment variables:

 ```yaml
 AIRFLOW__SMTP__SMTP_HOST=smtp.gmail.com